Half-baked business names

 Sticking with the family theme, they could use a relative’s name, for example an in-law’s name, or a wife’s maiden name.
 This was OK, as long as that name wasn’t also a trade.
 A bakery called Butcher would cause confusion.

-This approach was just fine until the other businesses in town also multiplied ...and up popped the Townsville Butchers, then Townsville Drapery, followed by Townsville Hardware, and the Townsville Whatever.
+This approach was just fine until the other businesses in town also multiplied ...and up popped the Townsville Butchers, then Townsville Drapery, followed by Townsville Hardware, and so on.
 The location name began to lose its value as a distinguishing feature once everyone started using it.

 And when the Townsville Bakery wanted to open another shop in the nearby town of Boroughford, its name was less than ideal.
 What started out as an accurate description was no longer accurate as the business grew.

-Of course, you could add other business-specific keywords (like bread, loaf, flour, grain, granary, cupcakes…) to the list of words that can go a bit stale as a business develops.
+Of course, you could add other business-specific keywords (like bread, loaf, flour, grain, granary, cupcakes…) to the list of words that can start to go a bit stale in an expanding food company's brand name.

 Don't make your business invisible